Policy Development and Review Policy

 7. Guidelines

-7.1 Guidelines provide advice on best practice and include additional detail or further context related to the policy and procedures.
-The development of a guideline document is not compulsory.
+7.1 Guidelines provide advice on best practice and include additional details or further context related to the policy and procedures.
+The development of a guideline document is not compulsory, nor is approval normally required through governance.
 Where guidelines exist, the advice must be appropriate to the specific context and aligned with the policy and procedure.

 8. Supporting documents

 8.1 Supporting documents such as forms or templates may be developed in conjunction with policies, procedures or guidelines as required.
-These documents are included in the review process of the associated policy, procedure or guidelines.
+These documents are updated immediately after the review of the associated policy, procedure or guidelines.

 9. Roles and responsibilities

-9.1 The Board of Directors is responsible for approving the policy framework and annual policy review scheudule.
+9.1 The Board of Directors is responsible for approving the policy framework, annual policy review schedule and non-academic policies.

 • implementing the policy framework and policy review schedule;